Understanding your council tax bill

 Unlike larger authorities, they have no caps on what they can increase their demand by.
 For more information on your Parish Council's budget and plans, please visit their own respective websites or contact them directly.

-The figures relating to general expenditure and adult social care are each accompanied by a percentage increase figure shown on your council tax bill.
+A percentage increase figure is shown on your council tax bill.
 The percentages show how each part contributes to the overall increase set by North Northamptonshire Council.